Xinoph/xinoph.github.io/_posts/2018-02-26-wayfairportfolio.md

 acglr: [
-    [radiosity.gif, Animation of light & color bleeding calculation using a Radiosity algorithm], [raytrace-shadowsAndAA.png, "Raytracing with reflections, soft shadows, and antialiasing"], ]
+    [radiosity.gif, Animation of light & color bleeding calculation using a Radiosity algorithm], [radiosity-withSphere.png, Render using Radiosity with the addition of a white sphere], [raytrace-shadowsAndAA.png, "Raytracing with reflections, soft shadows, and antialiasing"] ]

 acgmm: [